klaasnicolaas/home-assistant-glow/Readme.md

   </p>
 </details>

-Home Assistant Glow makes a *(not so)* smart meter without a P1 port easily readable, reading the pulse LED that is always present in most cases and it works with [ESPHome][esphome]!!
+Home Assistant Glow makes a *(not so)* smart meter without a P1 port easily readable, reading the pulse LED that is always present in most cases and it works with [ESPHome][esphome]!
 To neatly hide it all in your meter cupboard, a case has been designed that you can 3D print yourself.

 ### How do I know if my meter is supported?